Lebanese PM: I’m Not Being Held Captive by Saudi Arabia

-In a strange interview given on a Saudi television station that he owns, a haggard-looking Lebanese Prime Minister Saad Hariri said that he was not being held against his will by Saudi Arabia, days after his abrupt resignation and flight from Lebanon startled the Middle East.
+In a strange interview given on a Saudi television station that he owns, a haggard-looking Lebanese prime minister Saad Hariri said that he was not being held against his will by Saudi Arabia, days after his abrupt resignation and flight from Lebanon startled the Middle East.

 Hariri said he would be returning to Lebanon in a few days to formally submit his resignation.